 The NIGMS-RISE Program Selection Committee will evaluate the application of each candidate and the two letters of recommendation.
 Students must be enrolled full-time in undergraduate majors at WSSU in disciplines useful in the biomedical sciences (chemistry, biochemistry, biology, microbiology, computer science, exercise science or psychology).
 In addition students MUST have demonstrated high academic ability in course work, i.e., and A-B average and strong letters of recommendation from college or university science faculty and /or administrators.

-The R.I.S.E program is not taking applications at this time.
+The R.I.S.E Program is taking applications at this time.

 RISE Scholars will be selected based on the following criteria: